openquantumhardware/qick/quick-start/README.md

 ***Have questions?
 Contact: sarafs@princeton.edu***

-This guide will show you how to setup QICK after configuring your computer and RFSOC ZCU111 board on a local area network (LAN).
+This guide will show you how to set up QICK after configuring your computer and RFSOC ZCU111 board on a local area network (LAN).
 By the end of this guide you will have run a QICK program in loopback mode (where signals loop back from an RF DAC directly into an RF ADC)!

 ### Prerequisites
 * A ZCU111 RFSOC evaluation board kit (available for purchase at www.avnet.com).
 In this guide you will connect the ZCU111 evaluation board to either the XM500 breakout board which comes with the ZCU111 evaluation board kit or the QICK RF board which was custom-designed at Fermilab.
 The kit includes: